UC3093C/uc3093c.github.io/_sources/exams/exam2/knowledge_sharing.md

 28. Which of the following is a consequence of information islands?

-    - a) Improved communication between teams
+    - A) Improved communication between teams
-    - b) Redundant recreation of knowledge
+    - B) Redundant recreation of knowledge
-    - c) Standardized processes across the organization
+    - C) Standardized processes across the organization
-    - d) Centralized decision-making
+    - D) Centralized decision-making

 29. **True or False:** Canonical Sources of Information are decentralized, team-specific documents designed to foster unique approaches within each group.